 - Attorney Scorers: Your role is to numerically score the presentation based on the criteria in this handbook.
-You will also be asked to provide positive and constructive comments to students at the conclusion of the trial after you have submitted your scoresheets to the presider. - Judge/Presider: Your role as a judge is to preside over the trial and help students enjoy this educational experience.
+You will also be asked to provide positive and constructive comments to students at the trial's conclusion after submitting your scoresheets to the presider. - Judge/Presider: Your role as a judge is to preside over the trial and help students enjoy this educational experience.
 The mock trial is a bench trial.
 As the presider, you will make all decisions regarding the running of the trial, including ruling on the pretrial argument, ruling on objections based on the Mock Trial Rules of Evidence, ruling on competition violations, and announcing a verdict.
 Remember, the verdict is independent of which team may have won the trial.

-Materials in Digital Folder for Presider and Scoring Attorneys
+Materials for Presider and Scoring Attorneys

-- Case Material Updated on January 8th
+- Updated Case Material, including exhibits.

-- Exhibits
+- This Judge/Attorney Handbook.

-- This Judge/Attorney Handbook separated individual sections of the handbook.
+- via Tabroom